e271828e/Flight.jl/docs/notes/design/framework_spec.md

   input `throtle`; did you mean `throttle`?"; the child's face list alongside the unknown `except` entry.

-Warnings — currently an empty set, the unconnected-output warning having been rejected as its sole candidate (§8, row 84) — ride the same diagnostic stream with warning severity, render with the batch, and never trigger the throw.
-Better an empty, trusted stream than a noisy one.
-A warnings-as-errors CI switch is addable, not built.
+**Two warning streams, scoped separately.** The *build* diagnostic stream is the one Appendix C's build kinds ride: warnings there carry warning severity, render with the batch, and never trigger the throw.
+That stream's warning set is **currently empty** — the unconnected-output warning having been rejected as its sole candidate (§8, row 84) — and better an empty, trusted stream than a noisy one; a warnings-as-errors CI switch is addable, not built.
+The *runtime* status/log stream is a different channel and is not empty: it is per-occurrence, rate-limited wherever its source can repeat, and surfaced through the published framework status (§12.2) alongside the §11.7 pacer diagnostics and the §12.7 liveness heartbeats — never batched, since there is no batch to join.
+Nothing in row 84's argument applies to it: that decision is about what the *build* warns on.
+The committed runtime warnings, in one place:

+- **chattering / localization-budget exhaustion** (§11.4) — a Tier-2 event
+  whose bracketing budget runs out at a boundary;
+- **forgiven-debt re-anchor** (§11.7) — the pacer abandoning accumulated debt and re-anchoring its schedule;
+- **stale GUI entries to newly-claimed slots** (§12.5) and **out-of-claim drain entries** (§12.3) — the two drain-side discards, same shape;
+- **thread-budget tightness** (§12.7) — at `run!` and on each attach, as the roster grows;
+- **workspace poison skip** (§9.3) — once per activation, naming the stores with no usable sentinel;
+- **unbounded run** (Appendix B) — no finite `t_end`, no `stop_on` faces,
+  `pace = Inf` at run start.

 ### 15.3 Build primitives: `resolve` and the face-list accessors